SphericalElephant/ExSeq/README.md

 | status         | integer   | HTTP status code                                                          |
 | result         | Error     | The error that caused the current ExSeq error                             |
 | isCreatedError | boolean   | A flag indicating if the current Error is an ExSeq generated Error or not |

+### Notes On Security

+#### Operator Whitelisting

+Starting from ExSeq XXX, operator whitelisting is supported.
+It is recommended to use the whitelist in order to mitigate (d)dos attacks, and only allow certain operators for routes can only be accessed by trusted roles.
+[ReDos](https://en.wikipedia.org/wiki/ReDoS) attacks are only one possible concern.

 ### Route Options (opts)